Want to sleep better without removing screens at bedtime? Make these tweaks

 Three sleep techniques to try

 If light screentime or a boring podcast is not cutting it for you, maybe it’s time to do a full wind-down routine reset.
-Vinay Kumar Gurumath, a neurosurgery specialist at Aster Hospital, says there are different wind-down activities that can be performed to induce relaxation, such as light exercises and journaling.
+Vinay Kumar Gurumath, a neurosurgery specialist at Aster Hospital Al Qusais, says there are different wind-down activities that can be performed to induce relaxation, such as light exercises and journaling.

 “Recognise the triggers that make you reach out for your phone – if it's your anxiety or loneliness triggering you to scroll – then seek out alternatives such as reading books, working out or other relaxation techniques,” he explains.
 Here are three to trial.